 iii.
 Revisions to Japan's social insurance scheme

-The Group employs over 20,000 employees, and all of our fulltime employees and some of our non-fulltime employees are covered by health insurance, employees' pension, employment insurance and other components of the government's social insurance scheme.
+The Group employs approximately 30,000 employees, and all of our fulltime employees and some of our non-fulltime employees are covered by health insurance, employees' pension, employment insurance and other components of the government's social insurance scheme.
 Due to population factors such as low birth rates and an aging population, there is a possibility the rates used to calculate social insurance premiums could increase in the years ahead, which could cause an increase in operating expenses.

 The Group is taking steps to further streamline operations in order to address cost increases particularly in the Medical Outsourcing Business, and is also pushing ahead with efforts to ensure that adequate pricing in place with new business.
 However, the Group could face a situation where downward pressure on earnings adversely affect its business results and financial condition if a scenario were to unfold where the aforementioned measures fail to sufficiently absorb cost increases as planned.